-If we decide to go on the Basic Plan, we only contribute 10% to 20%, depending on our age and gender, of our Retirement Account balances to the CPF LIFE scheme.
-Here’s an article you can read more about this.
+If we decide to go on the Basic Plan, we only contribute 10% to 20%, depending on our age and gender, of our Retirement Account balances into the CPF LIFE scheme.

 DollarsAndSense.sg aims to provide interesting, bite-sized and relevant financial articles.

 Learn together with like-minded Singaporeans at the Personal Finance Discussion SG Facebook Group by discussing a range of personal finance topics.